 What debts you can include in an Administration Order is dependent on the court that you apply to.
 This is because there is nothing within the law for this solution that specifies what debts can and cannot be included.

-Generally, you can include most unsecured debts, but it’s best to check with the court if there’s anything that cannot be included.
+Generally, you can include most unsecured debts, but it’s best to check with the court or a district judge whether there’s anything that cannot be included.

 When filling this in, you’ll need to list all your income, expenditure and details of all the debts you owe.
 However, it’s important that you do not sign it at this stage as you will need to do this in front of the court.